 At the point when an errand appears to be too much, procrastination takes over.
 So how might you break that assignment into littler, more sensible parts?

-5. You Want to Do It > You Need to Do It
+5. You Want to Do it More Than You Need to Do it

-“I have to” is every procrastinator’s favourite expression.
-It’s also the most dis-empowering.
+“I have to” is every procrastinator’s favorite expression.
+It’s also the most disempowering.
 Every time you say to yourself that you have to do something, you imply that you don’t have any choice, that you feel forced or coerced to do the task, that you don’t really want to do it.